tlienart/Franklin.jl/docs/syntax/page-variables.md

 The syntax `{{ ... }}` indicates a HTML _function_, `fill` is the function name and the rest of the bracket elements are _page variables_ (here `author`) serving as arguments of the function.

 \note{
-  Argument-less calls such as `{{ name }}` will be interpreted in either one of two way: first it will check whether there is a html function `name` and if so will call it, otherwise it will check whether there is a page variable `name` and will just insert it -- it will be treated as a shortcut for `{{fill name}}`.
+  Calls without arguments such as `{{ name }}` will be interpreted in either one of two way: first it will check whether there is a html function `name` and if so will call it, otherwise it will check whether there is a page variable `name` and will just insert it -- it will be treated as a shortcut for `{{fill name}}`.
 }

+### Local and Global

 _Local_ page variables denote variables that are defined on one page and directly accessible on that page. _Global_ page variables, by contrast, are directly available on _all_ pages.
 Any variable defined in your `config.md` file is global.